ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-11-2.md

-Incorporating Wellness Practices into Company Culture and Practices - Techniques for Integrating These Practices into Decision-Making, Operations, and Governance
+Techniques for Integrating These Practices into Decision-Making, Operations, and Governance
 =============================================================================================================================================================================

 Incorporating wellness practices into company culture and practices requires a strategic approach to integration.
 In this chapter, we will discuss techniques for integrating wellness practices into decision-making, operations, and governance.